Last Updated on by

 To use ozonated olive oil for vaginal yeast infection:

-- Warm 1-2 teaspoons of ozonated olive oil until it turns liquid.
+- Place 1-2 teaspoons of ozonated olive oil into a clean bowl until it turns liquid.

 - Apply the ozonated olive oil to a clean tampon.

 - Wash the vagina with warm water (no douching).

 - Insert the tampon into your vagina.
 It is best to choose a time that you can lay or sit comfortably, ideally at night.

 - Start with a 1-2 hours.